ecwpz91/ecwpz91.github.io/_posts/2017-09-08-CloudForms via OpenShift using Docker.md

 # Problem

-The following describes the process of trying out CloudForms via Docker locally using an installation of Fedora 26.
+The following describes the process of trying out CloudForms via OpenShift using Docker locally using an installation of Fedora 26.

 # Solution